exospheredata/veeam/README.md

 ### Server
 - `node['veeam']['server']['accept_eula']` - TrueFalse.
 Must be set to true or the server will not install.
 Since we can download the media directly, it is a good idea to enforce the EULA.
 Default = false
 - `node['veeam']['server']['install_dir']` - String.
 Installs the component to the specified location.
 By default, Veeam Backup & Replication uses the Backup Catalog subfolder in the `C:\Program Files\Veeam\Backup and Replication\` folder.
-- `node['veeam']['server']['evaluation']` - Determines if the Veeam Backup and Recovery server should be installed using Evaluation Mode or if a license should be attached.
+- `node['veeam']['server']['evaluation']` - Determines if the Veeam Backup and Replication server should be installed using Evaluation Mode or if a license should be attached.
 Default value is true and the server will be installed with no license.
 - `node['veeam']['server']['vbr_check_updates']` - TrueFalse.
 Specifies if you want Veeam Backup & Replication to automatically check for new product patches and versions.
 - `node['veeam']['server']['vbr_service_user']` - String.
 Specifies the account under which the Veeam Backup Service will run.
 The account must have full control NTFS permissions on the `VBRCatalog` folder where index files are stored and the Database owner rights for the configuration database on the Microsoft SQL Server where the configuration database is deployed.
 If you do not specify this parameter, the Veeam Guest Catalog Service will run under the Local System account.
 NOTE: The account must be in Domain\User or Computer\User format.
 If using a local account, then use either the `hostname\username` or use `.\username`
 - `node['veeam']['server']['vbr_service_password']` - String.
 Specifies a password for the account under which the Veeam Guest Backup Service will run.
 This parameter must be used if you have specified the `VBR_SERVICE_USER` parameter.